cisakoglou/donders-cluster-tools/README.md

 And run
 source ~/.bashrc to reload

-## Further examples of facilitating your work are contained in the .bashrc example file
+## Further examples of facilitating your work are contained in the bashrc example file